labgrid-project/labgrid/doc/development.rst

 SSHManager
 ----------

-Labgrid provides a SSHManager to allow connection reuse with control sockets.
+labgrid provides a SSHManager to allow connection reuse with control sockets.
 To use the SSHManager in your code, import it from `labgrid.util.ssh`:

 .. code-block:: python